 - The IRWMP contains a process to select projects for inclusion in the IRWM Plan. - Per the 2016 Guidelines, the selection process must include the following components: - Procedures for submitting a project to the RWMG. - Procedures for review of projects considered for inclusion in to the IRWMP.
-These procedures must, at a minimum, consider the following factors: - Plan objectives; RMS; technical feasibility; DACs and EI considerations; project cost/financing; project status; strategic considerations for IRWMP implementation; climate change adaptation and mitigation; plan adoption; reducing dependence on the Delta. - · A list of the selected projects
+These procedures must, at a minimum, consider the following factors:

+Plan objective: SMS: technical factority: and Econsiderations: project - Plan objectives; RMS; technical feasibility: DACs and El considerations; project cost/financing; project status; strategic considerations for IRWMP implementation; climate change adaptation and mitigation; plan adoption; reducing dependence on the Delta. - A list of the selected projects